F-100F Super Sabre U.S. Air Force Fighter Trumpeter 1/48

-I think it is good for paint surface that I moved my hand same direction from up to down or from forward to backward when covering a paper.
+I think it is good to paint the surface that I moved my hand in the same direction from up to down or from forward to backward when covering a paper.
 Anyway, I’m a complete beginner because the former silver painting was Hasegawa F-104 many years ago.

 I painted ALQ-31 ECM in stainless steel silver.
-There seems to be a painting example of white and the olive-drab when I check it.
+There seems to be a painting example of white and olive drab when I check it.
 In the case of this body, I gave priority to the same color united feeling of the appearance and had stainless steel silver.

-This painting, I added black and blue to silver a little, shaded and varied metal surface.
-Some place I used iron metallic.
+In this painting, I added black and blue to silver a little, shaded and varied metal surface.
+Someplace I used iron metallic.

-I blew blue, orange and burnt iron in a belt.
+I blew blue, orange, and burnt iron in a belt.
 It’s a change of color due to the high heat of the outer shell of the engine nozzle.
-It’s a first try, so a little modest.
+It’s the first try, so a little modest.

 I am putting decals on the body.
-These flaps were made in the downed state, so the decals in the edge of a main wings were stuck on by trial and error to fit a good condition.
+These flaps were made in the downed state, so the decals in the edge of the main wing were stuck on by trial and error to fit a good condition.
 It was unexpectedly hard work.
-I intended to make it by painting, but the decals patched carefully is high in the success rate.
-I had put the logo on U.S. Air Force larger one, is there slightly presence?
+I intended to make it by painting, but the decals patched carefully are high in the success rate.
+I had put the logo on U.S. Air Force larger one, is there a slight presence?

 The undersurface is modest inking compare to the topside.
 If there’s no problem, it is almost completed.

-F-100 was used until 1971 by U.S. Air Force, and was used until 1980 by a National Guard of United State.
+F-100 was used until 1971 by U.S. Air Force and was used until 1980 by a National Guard of the United State.
 Served in the USAF Thunderbirds from 1956 until 1968, this decal is included in this kit.

 This was used in Turkey, France, Denmark, the Republic of China, other than the United States.
 All planes were retired by the early 1980s.
 I suppose it is a nostalgic body like F-86.